openenergymonitor/guide/source/integrations/openevse.markdown

 **See User Guide video at the top of this page for a overview of how to opperate the unit**

-## WiFi Setup
+## WiFi Setup (optional)

+If using the optional WiFi module:

-Follow the [OpenEVSE WiFi setup](https://openevse.dozuki.com/Guide/OpenEVSE+WiFi+%28Beta%29/14) guide to connect the unit to local WiFi network to post data to Emoncms and enable remote RAPi control.
+- Follow the [OpenEVSE WiFi setup](https://openevse.dozuki.com/Guide/OpenEVSE+WiFi+%28Beta%29/14) guide to connect up the ESP8266 WiFi unit

+- Once powered up connect to WiFi network with SSID `OpenEVSE_xxxx` with password `openevse` using a computer or mobile device.

+- You should get directed to a captive portal where you choose to join a local network.
+If captive portal does not work, browse to [http:192.168.4.1](http:192.168.4.1).

+- Setup Emoncms / MQTT settings

+See full guide and source code in the [OpenEVSE ESP8266 WiFi GitHub Repo](github.com/openevse/ESP8266_WiFi_v2.x/)